oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 replicaset.apps/kube-dns-autoscaler-9f6b6c9c9    1         1         1       3d23h
 replicaset.apps/kubernetes-dashboard-bfdf5fc85   1         1         1       66s
 ```
-We see all the elements of the dashboard: a pod, a replica set, a deployment and a service.(
+We see all the elements of the dashboard: a pod, a replica set, a deployment and a service.

 If you want more detailed information then you can extract it, for example to get the details on the pods do the following

-  4. Execute below command, replacing the ID with the ID of your pod:
+  4. Execute below command, replacing the ID with the ID of your pod

   -  `kubectl get pod kubernetes-dashboard-bfdf5fc85-djnvb  -n kube-system -o yaml`